maxdotdotg/is_flappy/service/README.md

 ```

 ## Testing
-This service can be manually tested using the built-in unittest module: `python -m unittest tests.py`, and is currently using Travis for CI
+This service can be manually tested using the built-in unittest module: `python -m unittest tests.py`.